void

 © ÖStA

 9. Marschkompanie is mentioned by Rechnungsfeldwebel Vaněk when he tells Oberleutnant Lukáš about his experiences at the front.
-This company was according to him the worst of them all and were at one stage captured as a unit, together with its commander.
+According to him, this company was the worst of them all and was, at one stage, captured as a unit together with its commander.

 Background